StefanoBelli/blkdev-snapshot/README.md

 Project comes with an automated """test suite""" (not unit tests like in kunit but whole system test) which is located under the ```demo/``` folder from the project source tree.

-You may run the tests after the project build:
+You may run the tests after the project build and ensuring SINGLEFILEFS kernel module and its user utils, under demo folder, are correcly compiled:

 ~~~
 $ cd demo/